jyixzhou/GitHub-Tutorial/Activity_Instructions_Part_1.md

 ### Activities

 1. Create a new repository under your own account
-    - `Your Repositories` - `New`
+    - Click your profile picture on the top right - `Your Repositories` - `New`
-    - Give a name (e.g. EPIDEM207-2022-winter) and a brief description of the repository
+    - Give a name (e.g. EPIDEM207-2023-winter) and a brief description of the repository
     - Set to *private* and check the box to add a README file

 2. Add Dr Mayeda as a collaborator of your repo
     - Go to your new repo - `Settings` - `Manage access`
     - `Add people` - search for [@ermayeda](https://github.com/ermayeda)

-*For the following activies, refer to the directions on the slides.*
+*For the following activies, refer to the detailed instructions on the slides.*

 3. Update the README.md file using the [template](https://github.com/jyixzhou/GitHub-Tutorial/blob/main/README.md)